Concrete Patio Costs

 Demo and site prep

 If your extension area has existing concrete, landscaping, or hardscape that needs to come out, budget for removal before anything else.
-If you're trying to remove a concrete patio, removal and disposal typically become one of the first cost items you should price out before planning the new install budget for removal before anything else.
-Old concrete removal runs roughly $2 to $6 per square foot for demo and haul-away.
+If you're trying to remove a concrete patio, removal and disposal typically become one of the first cost items you should price out before planning the new install budget for removal before anything else. blank" rel="noopener noreferrer">Old concrete removal runs roughly $2 to $6 per square foot for demo and haul-away.
 Removing sod, shrubs, or tree roots adds to that, especially if roots have grown under an existing slab.
 Grading and compaction of the subgrade is included in most base quotes, but heavily sloped yards or clay-heavy soils can push base prep costs higher.

 Base and drainage

 Every surface sits on a base, and the base is where a lot of hidden cost lives.
 A compacted 4-inch gravel base typically costs $2 to $5 per square foot installed, and deeper base requirements for unstable soils or freeze-thaw climates push toward the top of that range or beyond.
-For pavers, a geotextile fabric layer and edge restraints are also standard.
-The patio should slope at least 1/8 inch per foot away from your house for drainage, so if your existing grade doesn't cooperate, expect extra prep work.
-On extensions that connect to an existing slab, the contractor also needs to tie in the new base elevation cleanly to avoid a step or drainage trap at the seam.
+Landscaping Network recommends a patio or walkway [base depth of at least about 3 inches](https://www. landscapingnetwork.

 Materials